jmikkola/Athena/README.md

 This requires `stack` to be installed.

+Run:

+- `make` to build
+- `make test` to run tests
-Simply run `make` to build and test, or run `make run` to run athena.
+- `make run` to run an example
+- `stack exec athena -- examples/fib.at` to run a specific file